 Some of these symptoms are quite common and by no means exclusive to Parkinson’s, so if you have some of them, it does not mean you have Parkinson’s.

 Finding out you have Parkinson’s can be very difficult.
 Many people delay visiting their doctor out of fear.
 However, taking action at an early stage provides the best chance of controlling symptoms and slowing the progress of the disease.

-If you decide to see a specialist, it may be a good idea to take someone with you.
-You could also make notes and write down any questions you have before you go.
+If you decide to see a specialist, it is usually a good idea to take someone with you.
+You may find it helpful to make notes and write down any questions you have before you go.

 The doctor may request blood tests to rule out other conditions.

 After examining you thoroughly, your doctor may prescribe Parkinson’s medicines for you.
 If you respond well to this treatment, it would tend to confirm a diagnosis of Parkinson’s, whereas conditions with similar symptoms may not respond as well.

 Various types of scans can be carried out to examine the anatomy and functioning of the brain and other parts of the nervous system.
 These can help to distinguish Parkinson’s from other conditions with similar symptoms.
 Your specialist may recommend one or more of the following scans: